Authentication

 node, err := tsm.NewClient(config)

-SDK authentication using mTLS requires that the certificate authority (CA) that issued the client certificate has been registered in the MPC node configuration.
-See this for more about how to configure the mTLS connection in the MPC node configuration.
+SDK authentication with a client certificate requires that the certificate authority (CA) that issued the client certificate has been registered in the MPC node configuration.
+See this for more about how to configure the client certificate authentication in the MPC node configuration.

 type OCSPStaplingConfiguration struct {